 - We work with multi-disciplinary teams and support health facility management to develop standard operating procedures for patient intake, treatment and follow-up.

 6-year-old Romina had a wheelchair that was too big – she couldn’t sit upright or reach the wheels to move around independently.
-Her family brought her to a UCPW service partner near her hometown in El Salvador, where she was provided with a UCP Liberty, fit specifically to her needs.
+Her family brought her to a UCPW service partner near her hometown in El Salvador, where she was provided with a Liberty wheelchair, fit specifically to her needs.
 Romina’s new wheelchair has not only changed her life, it has inspired her entire community.

 Facilitation & Standards Development

 We convene stakeholders at all levels and across sectors to advance policies and standards for rehabilitation service.
 People’s needs don’t fall neatly within sectors or ministries, and we know how to bring diverse actors together for a common goal.
 Our aim is integrated health systems development, where AT-inclusive rehabilitation services are available within the health system but are supported by a host of stakeholders, including community members, teachers, government officials and people with disabilities.